 3. If they partially erupt, periodontal (soft tissue) abscesses are common.
 These come and go and have to be treated with antibiotics and oral rinses.
 When the tissue swells, many times the opposing teeth bite into the swollen tissue, further exacerbating the painful condition.

 5. If they fully erupt it may be too difficult to keep them clean, requiring restorations such as fillings or crowns.
-If they require extraction later, the tooth may break, requiring removal in many sectioned pieces (a much more difficult extraction than one in which the tooth was extracted before).

 There is the rare instance in which an individual has enough room for the wisdom teeth and is able to keep them and the surrounding tissue healthy.